Alexpascual28/rlis_inventory_system/README.md

         These two columns are filled automatically when a new row is created using the "Add Item" button(`addRow()`):

         - **Item ID**: A unique identifier for each item in the inventory.
         - **Date Modified**: The last date when the item's information was updated in RLIS.
-This is filled with the cutrrent date when creating a new item, but it should be modified manually by the user when information about the item is changed.
+This is filled with the current date when creating a new item, but it should be modified manually by the user when information about the item is changed.

         The user must then manually fill-up the following information about the new item: